FOR IMMEDIATE RELEASE

 Photo: Left to right first row: Emerging Artist- Oscar Abraham Pabón (Venezuela); Emerging Artist- María José Machado (Ecuador);Emerging Artist- Susana Pilar Delahante (Cuba); Left to right second row: Mid-Career Artist- Leyla Cárdenas (Colombia); Achievement Award recipient, Cecilia Vicuña (Chile); Mid-Career Artist- Yucef Merhi (Venezuela); Left to right third row: Mid-Career Artist- Nicolás Paris (Colombia); Mid-Career Artist- Ana Linnemann (Brazil); and Emerging Artist- Claudia Martínez Garay (Peru).

-New York, NY (October 3, 2019) – The Cisneros Fontanals Art Foundation (CIFO) is pleased to present An Emphasis on Resistance, the 2019 CIFO Grants & Commissions Program exhibition.
-Featuring new works by the nine recipients of the program, An Emphasis on Resistance will be on view at El Museo del Barrio in New York City, from October 30, 2019, through February 20, 2020.
-This marks the second year that the CIFO Grants & Commissions Program exhibition is presented as an international traveling exhibit.
-An Emphasis on Resistance is a CIFO exhibition organized in collaboration with El Museo del Barrio.
+New York, NY (October 21, 2019) – The Cisneros Fontanals Art Foundation (CIFO) The Cisneros Fontanals Art Foundation (CIFO) is pleased to announce An Emphasis on Resistance, an exhibition highlighting new works by nine artist recipients representing seven Latin American countries from the Foundation’s 2019 Grants & Commissions Program.
+On view at El Museo del Barrio in New York City, from October 30, 2019, through February 2, 2020, the exhibit marks the second year that the CIFO Grants & Commissions Program exhibition is presented internationally.

-An Emphasis on Resistance features new works by artists representing seven countries across Latin America, and divided into three categories: the Achievement Award recipient, Chilean artist Cecilia Vicuña; Mid-Career Artists— Leyla Cárdenas (Colombia), Ana Linnemann (Brazil), Yucef Mehri (Venezuela) and Nicolás Paris (Colombia); and Emerging Artists— Susana Pilar Delahante (Cuba), Claudia Martínez Garay (Peru), María José Machado (Ecuador), and Oscar Abraham Pabón (Venezuela).
+An Emphasis on Resistance features works by CIFO award-winning artists, divided into three categories: Achievement Award, Cecilia Vicuña (Chile); Mid-Career Artists— Leyla Cárdenas (Colombia), Ana Linnemann (Brazil), Yucef Merhi (Venezuela) and Nicolás Paris (Colombia); and Emerging Artists— Susana Pilar Delahante (Cuba), María José Machado (Ecuador), Claudia Martínez Garay (Peru), and Oscar Abraham Pabón (Venezuela).

 “CIFO is thrilled to be partnering with El Museo del Barrio for the next edition of the Grants & Commissions program,” said Ella Fontanals-Cisneros, CIFO’s Founder and Honorary President.
 “This upcoming exhibition will be a major event, and we are looking forward to seeing the work of these emerging, mid-career and established artists come to life in New York City.”